a-rashid-saaka/Active-Directory-user-creation/README.md

 <br>
 <br>

-- Once the script finishes running you can verify the newly created user accounts
+- Once the script finishes running you can verify the newly created user accounts in the Active Directory Users and Computers

 ![image](https://github.com/user-attachments/assets/95c38ad7-efcf-4876-a712-a06b391cb410)